-- (1) A consumer vacating any premises shall give the municipality not less than two full working days' notice in writing of his intention to discontinue using the electricity supply, failing which he or she shall remain liable for such supply. - (2) If the person taking over occupation of the premises desires to continue using the electricity supply, he or she shall make application in accordance with the provisions of section 3 of this by-law, and if he or she fails to make application for an electricity supply within ten working days of taking occupation of the premises, the supply of electricity shall be disconnected, and he or she shall be liable to the municipality for the electricity supply from the date of occupation till such time as the supply is so disconnected. - (3) Where premises are fitted with pre-payment meters any person occupying the premises at that time shall be deemed to be the consumer.
-Until such time as an application is made by this person for a supply of electricity, in terms of section 3 of this by-law, he or she shall be liable for all tariffs owed to the municipality for that metering point as well as any outstanding tariffs whether accrued by that person or not.
+- (1) A consumer vacating premises shall give the municipality at least two full working days' notice in writing of his intention to discontinue using the electricity supply, failing which he or she shall remain liable for such supply. - (2) The person taking over occupation of the vacated premises must apply in terms of section 3 of this by-law, and if he or she fails to do so within ten working days of occupation of the premises, the supply of electricity shall be disconnected, and he or she shall be liable for consumption from the date of occupation until disconnection. - (3) Where premises are fitted with pre-payment meters any person occupying the premises at that time shall be deemed to be the consumer and until such time as application is made by such person for in terms of section 3 of this by-law, he or she shall be liable for all payments owed to the municipality for that metering point as well as any outstanding amounts whether accrued by that person or not. - (4) The municipality may impose conditions, which may include the withholding of electricity supply to premises where the previous consumer's account is in arrears. - (5) In the event of change of ownership a new certificate of compliance for the premises shall be issued by an accredited electrician, unless the existing certificate was issued within the preceding 24 month period and no subsequent alteration of the electrical installation was effected.